grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 This endpoint is tenant-specific, if Tempo is run in multitenant mode all requests should have an appropriate `X-Scope-OrgID` header.

-If tenant is run in distributed mode, only the query-frontend will accept API requests.
+If the tenant is run in distributed mode, only the query-frontend will accept API requests.

 #### Operations